cityofaustin/Residential-Permitting/_content/residential-toolkit/hiring-a-professional.md

 ### What if I want to hire a contractor?

 Some customers choose to work with a contractor.
 Although contractors are required to get permits for their work, it is up to you to make sure those permits are obtained.
-It’s important to hire a licensed contractor you trust to make sure this work is done properly.
-Check out our tips for selecting a contractor.
+It’s important to hire a licensed contractor you trust to make sure this work is done properly.&nbsp;